schmouk/CppBMPLoader/documentation.md

 ---
-## How to load the image that best fit sspecified resolutions from a `BA` file
+## How to load the image that best fits specified resolutions from a `BA` file

 Every `BMP` image header contains its resolutions definition, the horizontal and the vertical ones.
 The `BMP` format evaluates these resolutions in dots per meter as their unit.
 Library **CPPBmpLoader** evaluates them as dots per inch (i.e. dpi).
 As such, most images prepared for their displaying on screens have 72 dpi resolutions (2835 dots per meter).
 Images prepared for their printing on other devices may have higher resolutions (e.g. for printers).
 It may be then that in some `BA` files some of the contained images are provided with different resolutions.